BrofessorDoucette/ResearchTools/README.md

 <img src="poes_proxy.png" alt="drawing" width="800"/>

 I had found an interesting similarity between the optimal P value used in the POES proxy, Kp, and flow speed.
+I believe this is due to the plasmapause moving and only looking at L in the outer belt.

 <img src="interesting_relation_between_optimal_p_value_K_and_flow_speed.png" alt="drawing" width="500"/>